Gain access to personalized product screening, the best pricing, rewards, and more!

 Acephate

-Acephate is a main active ingredient for an assortment of insecticide products we have in our inventory here at Solutions Pest & Lawn.
-This active ingredient is known to be an effective product known to control a number of common pests encountered in home including but not limited to: turf and crop-invading pests as well as ants (particularly fire ants) cockroaches, crickets, firebrats, silverfish, earwigs, pillbugs, wasps, pantry invading pests and others.
+Acephate is the main ingredient for an assortment of insecticide products in our Solutions Pest & Lawn inventory.
+This active ingredient is known to be an effective product that controls several common pests encountered in homes, including, but not limited to, turf and crop-invading pests, ants (particularly fire ants), cockroaches, crickets, firebrats, silverfish, earwigs, pillbugs, wasps, pantry-invading pests, and others.

-Here you can shop for all our products containing Acephate in one place as well as learn more about this effective active ingredient, including what it is, mode of action, and other background information on this chemical.
+Here, you can shop for all our products containing Acephate in one place and learn more about this effective active ingredient, including its definition, mode of action, and other background information.

 What is Acephate?

-Acephate comes from the Organophosphate family of chemicals and is used popularly by those in the agricultural industry to protect vegetables, natural products, berries, cotton, tobacco, and herbs.
-It is also utilized as a part of the agriculture and commercial pest control.
+Acephate comes from the Organophosphate family of chemicals and is popularly used in the agricultural industry to protect vegetables, natural products, berries, cotton, tobacco, and herbs.
+It is also utilized in agriculture and commercial pest control.

 How Does Acephate Work?